 The library has over 200,000 objects that tell you all about York Minster’s past and present.

-Visiting York is a truly amazing experience, and it’s even better to know all the free things you can do in the city.
+Visiting York is a truly amazing experience, and knowing all the free things you can do in the city is even better.

 One of the most common spots where you’ll be able to watch a live performance is King’s Square.
 However, you’ll find street performances in other locations across the city centre.